oracle/odpi/doc/src/public_functions/dpiContext.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

-    **context** -- the context handle which should be destroyed.
+    **context** [IN] -- the context handle which should be destroyed.
 If the handle is NULL or invalid an error is returned.

 .. function:: void dpiContext_getClientVersion(const dpiContext \*context, \